-Automotive Service Technology Certificate
+Automotive Service Technology Certificate of Proficiency

 Our Institutional Certificate prepares you for entry-level automotive technician positions in repair shops.

 Submit the online application to the program along with a copy of your driving record.
 Submitting an application does not guarantee admission to the program.
 An advisor will contact you if you qualify for admittance into the program.

 Prepares you for a career as an automotive service technician or to go on to one of WSU’s Automotive Technology bachelor’s programs.

 Working in an actual dealership or service center, you will learn to identify and analyze problems and apply real-world solutions.
 Choose one of the hundreds of independent shops or one of many ACDelco TSS service centers or a Utah dealership.

 Your instruction and training at WSU covers: